gnoack/seccomp-scopes/README.md

   **BETA SOFTWARE**: Do not use for production quality software yet, but give it a go and let me know if you run into issues.

+## TL;DR

+Current implementation is like OpenBSD's `pledge()` (but only supports a subset of the features):

+    // Open a bunch of files.
+    if (pledge("stdio", NONE) == -1) {
+        errx(1, "Could not pledge!");
+    }
+    // From now on only basic input and output on previously
+    // opened file descriptors are allowed, as well as acquiring
+    // anonymous virtual memory.

+Any attempt to do system calls outside the previously "pledged" functionality will not be permitted and signal `SIGSYS` to the process.

 ## Motivation

 Unsafe languages like C have a long history of memory corruption bugs,